Spirit Electricity

-Spirit Electricity is an EP by hardcore punk and reggae pioneers Bad Brains, released by SST in 1991.
+Spirit Electricity is an EP by American rock band Bad Brains, released by SST in 1991.
 It was recorded live in concert in 1987 during the same tour that spawned the live albums The Youth Are Getting Restless and Live.
 The EP includes several live classics as well as the only officially available live version of the rare "Return to Heaven."